Rake tasks for developers

 • The applicable description field in the code, which Updates machine-readable schema files, which is then used by the rake task described earlier.

 @parsed_schema is an instance variable that the graphql-docs gem expects to have available.
-Gitlab::Graphql::Docs::Helper defines the object method we currently use.
+Gitlab::Graphql::Docs::Helper defines the object method we use.
 This is also where you should implement any new methods for new types you’d like to display.

 Update machine-readable schema files